himanshu2454/Kunteksto/docs_source/source/intro.rst

 Cross-Platform on Anaconda
 --------------------------

-This is the **preferred environment** for a tool like Kunteksto because it integrates easily with systems for domain experts, data engineers and data scientists.
+Anaconda is the **preferred environment** for a tool like Kunteksto because it integrates easily with systems for domain experts, data engineers, and data scientists.

 - `Download and install <https://www.continuum.io/downloads>`_ Anaconda Python 3.6+ for your platform.
 - More detailed Anaconda instructions are `here <https://docs.continuum.io/anaconda/install/>`_  if you prefer.